MSukanec/archub/replit.md

-# Archub - Construction Management Platform
+# Seencel - Construction Management Platform

 ## Overview
-Archub is a comprehensive construction management platform designed to optimize operations, enhance collaboration, and improve efficiency in the construction industry.
+Seencel is a comprehensive construction management platform designed to optimize operations, enhance collaboration, and improve efficiency in the construction industry.
 It provides tools for project tracking, team management, budget monitoring, financial management with multi-currency support, robust document management, a detailed project dashboard with KPIs, and a learning module for professional development.
-Archub aims to streamline workflows and provide a unified platform for all construction project needs, with a business vision to transform the construction industry through intelligent, integrated management solutions.
+Seencel aims to streamline workflows and provide a unified platform for all construction project needs, with a business vision to transform the construction industry through intelligent, integrated management solutions.

 ## Recent Changes
 **November 9, 2025**